TanzeelAbbas/Voice-Scenario-AI-Coach/README.md

-# VoiceScenarioCoach
+# Voice Scenario AI Coach

-VoiceScenarioCoach is an interactive, voice-enabled AI application designed to guide users through workplace scenarios.
+Voice Scenario Coach AI is an interactive, voice-enabled AI application designed to guide users through workplace scenarios.
 Built with FastAPI, it simulates real-world situations (e.g., dealing with a micromanaging manager) by processing voice or text input and providing scenario-based coaching with audio responses.
 The project leverages advanced AI models for speech recognition, natural language processing, and text-to-speech synthesis.

 ## Features
 - **Voice Interaction**: Record audio input via the browser, transcribe it, and receive spoken AI responses.